jacknpoe/todos_juros/READ_ME.md

 Peso total = 3.0 / Acréscimo = 6.059108997379403 / Juros = 2.999999999999992

 WARNING: There is a possibility of division by zero in simple interest, for example, if the interest is 100% and one of the installments is -100 times the period.
 A check of this type would complicate the code, to avoid this very rare eventuality.
+The Python class [Juros.py](Juros.py) handles overflow and division by zero.
+It can serve as a basis for intercepting exceptions that are possible in other dialects.

 WARNING: Some solutions in this repository use their own implementations of exponential functions (`ln`, `exp`, and `pow`).
 These functions are not intended to replace generic implementations from standard mathematical libraries.
 They were designed and validated exclusively for the domains actually used in the solutions, especially fair interest rates and a reasonable number of installments.
 Using these functions outside of this context can result in a significant loss of numerical precision.
 The `powint` function, on the other hand, uses exponentiation with an integer exponent and does not have these limitations (besides the exponent not being real).
 Some dialects, such as B (BCause implementation) and PicoLisp, in addition to these functions, had fixed-point arithmetic (multiplication, division, conversions) implemented.